Shunlauk/Cron_service/Readme.md

 ## Uninstalling Cron

-A companion script, `uninstall.sh`, removes cron/cronie from the system.
-Before touching anything else, it backs up **every user's** crontab (not just root's), since removing the cron package can wipe each user's scheduled jobs.
-Like `setup_cron.sh`, it works on both systemd and OpenRC.
+A companion script, `uninstall.sh`, removes cron/cronie/crond from the system.
+Before it does anything, it backs up **every user's** crontab (not just root's), so no one needs to worry which jobs were automated and which weren't.

 ### What It Does

-1. Re-executes itself under `bash` if launched with a different shell.
-2. Parses `--quiet` / `--help` options.
+1. Parses `--quiet` / `--help` options.
-3. Verifies the script is executed as root.
+2. Verifies the script is executed as root.
-4. Detects the init system — systemd or OpenRC — and exits with a clear message if neither is found.
+3. Detects the init system — systemd or OpenRC — and exits with a clear message if neither is found.
-5. Backs up every account's crontab (any user with a non-empty crontab) to a single timestamped file.
+4. Backs up every account's crontab (any user with a non-empty crontab) to a single timestamped file (so it isn't overwritten if another user installs and uninstalls cron again).
-6. Stops the cron service if it's running.
+5. Stops the cron service if it's running.
-7. Disables the cron service if it's enabled.
+6. Disables the cron service if it's enabled.
-8. Removes the cron/cronie package via the system package manager.
+7. Removes the cron/cronie package via the system package manager.

 ### Usage